A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Preliminaries

 in which $I\left(\boldsymbol{X};\hat{\boldsymbol{X}}\right)$ represents mutual information between the source $X$ and the reconstructed $\hat{\boldsymbol{X}}$, numerically equal to the average coding rate for compressing $X$ with a given lossy codec; $D$ can be any reference distortion measure satisfying the condition that $\Delta\left(\boldsymbol{x}, \hat{\boldsymbol{x}}\right) = 0$ if and only if $\boldsymbol{x} = \hat{\boldsymbol{x}}$, typified by the mean squared error (MSE).

-To achieve this, learned compression techniques achieves optimal rate-distortion performance through end-to-end optimization training.
-While the ultimate optimization target remains the rate-distortion tradeoff, aligning with the continuous changes in neural network model training, the optimization process is achieved through variational inference for the generative model, specifically the variational auto-encoders \cite{kingma2013auto, balle2016end, balle2018variational}.
-The core idea of classical variational inference is to build a parametric latent density $q_{\boldsymbol{\phi}}(\breve{\boldsymbol{y}}|\boldsymbol{x})$ and minimize the KL divergence, a standard measure in classical information theory, to approximate the true posterior $p_{\breve{\boldsymbol{Y}}|\boldsymbol{X}}(\breve{\boldsymbol{y}}|\boldsymbol{x})$, i.e.,
+{ Motivated by this objective, learned compression techniques optimize transform coding models in an end-to-end manner and have demonstrated competitive or superior rate-distortion performance compared with hand-crafted codecs in many practical scenarios.
+While the ultimate optimization target is still related to the rate-distortion tradeoff, the optimization process is commonly formulated through variational inference for generative models, especially variational auto-encoders \cite{kingma2013auto, balle2016end, balle2018variational}.} The core idea of classical variational inference is to build a parametric latent density $q_{\boldsymbol{\phi}}(\breve{\boldsymbol{y}}|\boldsymbol{x})$ and minimize the KL divergence, a standard measure in classical information theory, to approximate the true posterior $p_{\breve{\boldsymbol{Y}}|\boldsymbol{X}}(\breve{\boldsymbol{y}}|\boldsymbol{x})$, i.e.,

 By rearranging the derivation result, the above expression can be rewritten as the following identity

 in which the marginal probability distribution of the natural signal $\boldsymbol{x}$ on the left-hand side is referred to as the evidence in classical variational inference.
 Since this true marginal distribution is generally unknown, its logarithm is an intractable constant.
 On the right-hand side, the first term is the logarithm of the ratio between the joint distribution $p_{\boldsymbol{X}, \breve{\boldsymbol{Y}}}(\boldsymbol{x},\breve{\boldsymbol{y}})$ and the variational posterior $q_{\boldsymbol{\phi}}(\breve{\boldsymbol{y}}|\boldsymbol{x})$, while the second term is the KL divergence to be minimized.
 When the KL divergence term is reduced to zero, the first term becomes equal to the log marginal likelihood (evidence) on the left-hand side.
 Therefore, in classical variational inference, this first term is referred to as the ``Evidence Lower Bound'' (ELBO), whose maximization is equivalent to minimizing a rate-distortion tradeoff, i.e.,